About the program

 The Inbound KTP Visiting Fellow (KTP-VF) program provides support for researchers from UTS’s KTP partners to travel to Sydney to collaborate on projects of mutual interest with UTS academics.
 The Office of the Deputy Vice-Chancellor (Research) provides up to AUD$10,000 per KTP institution per year to support academic visits that are intended to further research collaboration.
+N.B.
+Applications for 2019 (Round 2) will open 1 March and close 15 April 2019.

 The program’s objective is to provide opportunities for long-term research engagement between UTS and the KTPs.